Ryan Lannon (rugby league)

-Ryan Lannon (born 11 January 1996) is an English professional rugby league footballer who plays as a and forward for Oldham RLFC in the RFL Championship.
+Ryan Lannon (born 11 January 1996) is an English professional rugby league footballer who plays as a and forward for Oldham in the RFL Championship.

 He has previously played for Salford in the Super League, and on loan from the Red Devils at the North Wales Crusaders and Oldham in League 1 and Halifax in the Kingstone Press Championship.
 Lannon has also played for Hull Kingston Rovers in the Super League, and on loan from Hull KR at Salford.

 Background

 Lannon was born in Wigan, Greater Manchester, England.
 He is the cousin of the rugby league footballer; Gareth Hock.
 Lannon was a product of the Salford Red Devils' Academy System where he also subsequently captained the side.

 Playing career

 2015

 Lannon made his début for the Salford Red Devils in a Super League match on 12 April 2015, the game was played against the Leeds Rhinos.

 2016-18

 Lannon has featured for several clubs on a loan basis namely, the North Wales Crusaders (2016), Halifax (2017) and Oldham (2018).